 The Doug Silsbee Scholarship Fund was the brainchild of one our advanced PBC students, and is established to support those potential students who would like to attend Presence-Basesd Coaching or Presence-Based Leadership training, and are limited by financial constraints.
-This Fund is being hosted by the Community Foundation of Western North Carolina (CFWNC), and all donations will go towards PBC or PBL students.
-Your donations are tax deductible.
+This Fund is being hosted by the Community Foundation of Western North Carolina (CFWNC), we are no longer taking donations.

 In honor of Presence-Based Coaching founder the late Doug Silsbee, his teaching partner Bebe Hansen, and devoted colleagues, friends, family and students have created a scholarship fund in Doug’s memory.
 Intended to expand the reach of Presence in coaching and leadership, Presence-Based Coaching (PBC) and Presence-Based Leadership (PBL) will award one or more scholarships to an individual(s) within a US-based non-profit or public agency whose mission encompasses equity and justice, the environment, or education in under-served communities.
 The non-profit or public agency will be chosen based on its commitment to either apply these concepts throughout their organization or that the recipient be able to directly serve their client base.